zedlopez/ifm/Examples/Crusoe.md

 ```

 This instruction replaces a normal piece of the examine action, the standard examining rule, with another one of our own devising.
-(The replacement of the standard examining rule will be explained in more detail in the chapter on rulebooks.)
+(The replacement of the standard examining rule will be explained in more detail in the chapter on [Rulebooks].)